samuxyz/mongo-blog/tutorial-review.md

 ### Testing the endpoints using Postman

 In absence of a client we can use [POSTMAN](#https://www.postman.com/) to test our API as it is extremely flexible and easy to use:
-It allows us to specificy the type of request (GET, POST, PUT, DELETE etc.), the type of payload, if any, and several other option to fine-tune our tests
+It allows us to specificy the type of request (GET, POST, PUT, DELETE etc.), the type of payload, if any, and several other option to fine-tune our tests.

+If you closed the server, go ahead and start it again in the terminal by running `yarn dev`.

-We currently have an empty database so the very first test can be the creation of a post: Let's specify we want a POST request to `http://localhost:3001/api/posts`.
+We currently have an empty database so the very first test can be the creation of a post: Let's specify we want a POST request to `http://localhost:3000/api/posts`.
 For the body payload, select `raw` and choose `JSON` in the dropdown so that we can use JSON syntax to create it.
 Here is the result of the call:

 [create-blog-post]

-To make sure the post was really created, we can make a call to `http://localhost:3001/api/posts` to get the full list of posts as well as `http://localhost:3001/api/posts/:post_id` to fetch the single post:
+To make sure the post was really created, we can make a call to `http://localhost:3000/api/posts` to get the full list of posts as well as `http://localhost:3000/api/posts/:post_id` to fetch the single post:

 [get-all-posts]
 [get-post]